 Most early buildings in the town were built in the early 1900s with many of them fall into decay and are little more than foundations.
 Goodsprings Schoolhouse was erected in 1913 and is listed on the National Register of Historic Places.
 The town still has a population of about 200 mostly retired folks.

-Around 1918 Goodsprings had a population of over 800 people along with stores, seven saloons, a post office, school and a grand hotel.
+Around 1918 Goodsprings had a population of over 800 people with stores, seven saloons, a post office, school, and a grand hotel.
 A rail line was built to Goodsprings enabling the shipment lead and zinc to as far away as Los Angeles and Salt Lake City.

-Like most boom towns the ore played out and by the 1950s, Goodsprings was not much more than a ghost town with only a few full-time residents.
+Like most boomtowns, the ore played out and by the 1950s, Goodsprings was not much more than a ghost town with only a few full-time residents.
+About the only business that over the years was the Goodsprings Saloon.

 Noel Sheckells who now owns the Pioneer has sunk several hundred thousand dollars into the old Saloon fixing the old gal up.
 The old western bar is a popular destination from Las Vegas especially on weekends when there is live entertainment.